Esri/arcgis-maps-sdk-kotlin-samples/display-scene-from-mobile-scene-package/README.md

 * MobileScenePackage
 * SceneView

+## Additional information

+This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-3d, mobile scene package, mspk, offline, scene
+3d, geoviewcompose, mobile scene package, mspk, offline, scene